josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🍉_Palestine_As_Rhizome/🥁_Why_They_Are_Still_Marching/README.md

 - political representatives are unresponsive;
 - public standards are applied selectively;
 - professional channels punish rather than hear concern;
+- official review produces no visible effect;
 - or media coverage repeatedly misdescribes the issue.

-Where institutions do not absorb a dispute, the street remains one of the few visible places where it can continue to exist.
+Where institutions fail to provide credible routes for a dispute, the street remains one of the few visible places where it can continue to exist.

 This is not automatically evidence that the protesters are right.

-It is evidence that institutional legitimacy is part of the story.
+It is evidence that institutional legitimacy and democratic responsiveness are part of the story.

 The question becomes:

-> Why has this dispute remained outside, or returned repeatedly to, the ordinary channels through which democratic conflict is supposed to move?
+> Why has this dispute remained outside, or returned repeatedly to, the channels through which democratic conflict is supposed to move?

 ---

-## ⛓️‍💥 Conditions For Demobilisation
+## ⛓️‍💥 Resolution, Transformation And Decline

 Movements rarely end because someone announces that the public should move on.

-They demobilise when:
+Mobilisation may reduce when:

 - the originating harm stops;
 - a credible political process begins;
 - institutions respond materially;
 - accountability becomes visible;
 - demands narrow or are met;
-- participants believe continued mobilisation is no longer necessary;
+- participants believe continued mobilisation is less necessary;
 - or activity moves into other effective channels.

-The marches may not end all at once.
+But reduced mobilisation does not always mean resolution.

+A decline may indicate:

+- genuine progress;
+- strategic transformation;
+- movement into legal or political institutions;
+- exhaustion;
+- fear;
+- repression;
+- exclusion;
+- declining capacity;
+- or loss of hope.

+The decline itself does not identify the cause.

 Participation may: